Wolkabout/WolkSense-Cpp-/README.md

 ## Example

-Provided example can activate device on WolkAbout Smart IoT Cloud, and publish sample readings, depending on invocation.
+Provided example can activate device on WolkSense Sensor Data Cloud, and publish sample readings, depending on invocation.

 ### Activating new device